 But not everyone in the neighborhood shares her concerns.
 Someone claiming to live in the neighborhood has several times posted signs around Stafford Street in defense of the RVs.

 “Due to circumstance, [people living in RVs] can’t all be snug and cozy in a home like you,” one poster states.
 “These people have jobs.
 They aren’t a bunch of bums, thieves, drug addicts.
 They just want to survive.
 Live and let live.”

-One man who doesn’t want to be named and who is living in a RV on Stafford Street said neighbors’ concerns are overblown and noted his parking is currently legal in the city.
+One man who doesn’t want to be named and who is living in a RV on Stafford Street said neighbors’ concerns are overblown and stressed he isn't breaking any city laws.

 “We’re legally parked, even the police say that,” he said.
 “We don’t party, we don’t make a bunch of noise.
 I don’t drink.
 I go to work, come home and stream something on Hulu.
 That’s pretty much it.”

 He added that while some living in RVs have dumped trash on the street in the past, he and others living on the block have taken to policing the area, encouraging everyone parking long term to keep the streets clean and leaving notes when someone fails to do so.

 The man, who works for two telecommunications companies, lived in San Francisco for years before his landlord reclaimed his space for a remodel.
 With rents beyond what he could afford, he purchased a RV and has been living wherever he can find a parking spot ever since.

 For awhile, there was an a spot adjacent to vacant land in San Mateo where he could park uninterrupted until one day a developer told him a new project would soon break ground, for which the curbs will be painted red to stage construction equipment.
 He said Stafford Street is the only other spot he knows, adding that every RV park in the region is almost always booked or only available for less than a week at a time.